 My Friend, Melissa Coates

-And I’m proud to call her a friend.
+And I was proud to call her a friend.

 So on that night, on April 2nd, 2010, when at the age of 50, I finally made a leap into marriage, I had to have Melissa there.